mohr-cai/lynkc/README.md

 # lynkc

-> **Clipboard tunnels for cursed infra moments.** When the vm eats your shortcuts, lynkc sneaks bytes through the browser.
+> **Rust-forged clipboard tunnels for cursed infra moments.** When the VM eats your shortcuts, LYNKC smuggles bytes over TLS through the browser.

 ## Why